xing/jungle/README.md

 OPTIONS:
   --to <git-object>       The git objects to compare the current graph to.
 Eg: - 'main', 'my_branch', 'some_commit_hash'. (default: HEAD, main, master)
   --module <module>       The Module to compare.
-If you specify something, target parameter will be ommited --target <target>       The target in your Podfile or Package.swift file to be used --version               Show the version.
+If you specify something, target parameter will be ommited --target <target>       The target in your Podfile or Package.swift file to be used (this can be a Product name in SPM) --version               Show the version.
   -h, --help              Show help information.
 ```